 When reviewing the documents the following points should be taken into account:

 - Implementation of the new algorithm for PQ timeline calculation, and more specifically, for the split between WHO and manufacturer time, may affect prequalification timelines; i.e. “old” and “new” performance measures may not be directly comparable.

-- Reporting based on this new set of indicators will gradually start in 2018; however, it might be that we cannot fully report on all indicators before implementation of the new IT system is completed.
+- Reporting based on this new set of indicators will gradually start in 2018.

 The following products are considered:

 - IMD: immunization device